Reeds-github/Hero-Mode/README.md

 <h3><b>About Hero Mode</b></h3>

-A reimagined The Thousand-Year Door Story with new elements and puzzles that comes with a harder difficulty, badges, and twist!
+A reimagined The Thousand-Year Door story with new elements and puzzles that comes with a harder difficulty, badges, and twist!

-Note: This mod is intended for "pro players" but can also be played by "casual players" too!
-So, with that being said.
-You don't need to superguard to win.
+Note: Hero Mode is intended for "pro players" but can me also played by "casual players" too!
-But I am intending to make an "easier" Hero Mode regardless.

 <h3><b>Credits</b></h2>